mercycorps/DPP-guides/Sensitive-data/README.md

 - "Guidance for processing of sensitive data" introduces you to sensitive data, key terms, and things to consider when planning its collection, storage, analysis, and sharing.
   - Mercy Corps staff can access the Guidance [here in Mercy Corp's internal Digital Library](https://library.mercycorps.org/record/38516).
   - Anyone can access [a version of the Guidance here](Guidance-processing-sensitive-data.md).
-- "Sensitive Information Assessment (SIA) Template" can be used in relation to a Privacy Impact Assessment and is an ideal way to document all additional safeguards being employed for sensitive data.
-This document also sets out the different "legal basis" that justify the collection and use of sensitive data.
+- "Sensitive Information Assessment (SIA) Template" can be used with a Privacy Impact Assessment to document all additional safeguards being employed for sensitive data.
+This document also sets out the different legal bases that can be used to justify the collection and use of sensitive data.
   - Mercy Corps staff can access the SIA template [here in Mercy Corp's internal Digital Library](https://library.mercycorps.org/record/38611).
   - Anyone can download the document in the `.odt` format (compatible with Microsoft Word and open source applications like OpenOffice and LibreOffice) by clicking `View raw` or the `Download` button [on this page](SIA-template/SensitiveInformationAssessmentTemplate.odt).